sungjin70/vue-scoped-store/README.md

   /*
   There's no @AsPage here
-  since this component not a page.
+  since this component is not a page.
   */
 }
 </script>